sasvirco/pdfbrew/README.md

 Configuration is in yaml format.
  * watch - a list of directories to watch for new postscript files
  * output_folder - the folder where converted postscript files will be stored
- * logleve - the logging level for the application
+ * loglevel - the logging level for the application
  * logfile - self explanatory
  * delete_original - True or False - delete original file after converting
+ * copy_original - True or False - copy the original file in the output_folder (sets delete_original to True)
  * ps2pdf_opts - additional arguments that can be specified when running ps2pdf.
 Please not that the pdfbrew always runs ps2pdf with -sOwnerPassword=randomString to prevent files from modification.

  ```yaml